QShen37/Agenda/README.md

-# GDesigner
+# Agenda

 ## Overview

 We provide the code of our paper.
-The algorithm implementation code is in `GDesigner` folder, and the experimental code is in `experiments` folder.
+The algorithm implementation code is in `Agenda` folder, and the experimental code is in `experiments` folder.

 ## Quick Start